Tempura: Outside Japan

 Outside Japan (as well as recently in Japan), there are many nontraditional and fusion uses of tempura.
-Chefs over the world include tempura dishes on their menus, and a wide variety of different batters and ingredients are used, including the nontraditional broccoli, zucchini, asparagus and chuchu.
-More unusual ingredients may include nori slices, dry fruit such as banana, and ice cream (tempura-based fried ice cream).
+Chefs all over the world include tempura dishes on their menus, and a wide variety of different batters and ingredients are used, including nontraditional broccoli, zucchini, asparagus and chuchu.
+More unusual ingredients may include nori slices, dry fruit such as bananas, and ice cream (tempura-based fried ice cream).
 American restaurants are known to serve tempura in the form of various types of meat, particularly chicken and cheeses, usually mozzarella.
 A variation is to use panko (breadcrumbs), which results in a crisper consistency than tempura batter, although in Japan this would be classified as a furai dish.
 Tempura (particularly shrimp) is often used as a filling in makizushi.
 A more recent variation of tempura sushi has entire pieces of sushi dipped in batter and tempura-fried.

-In Bangladesh, the blossoms of pumpkins or marrows are often deep fried with a gram of rice flour spice mix, creating a Bengali-style tempura known as kumro ful bhaja.
+In Bangladesh, the blossoms of pumpkins or marrows are often deep-fried with a gram of rice flour spice mix, creating a Bengali-style tempura known as kumro ful bhaja.